DataDog/hiring-engineers/answers.md

 Speaking of which, let’s look at how we can put a Monitor to sleep during periods where we do not need to be alerted.
 A good example might be planned server downtime on a weekend.

-We can schedule one off or recurring downtime using the [Manage Downtime tool](https://www.datadoghq.com/blog/mute-datadog-alerts-planned-downtime/).
+We can schedule one-off or recurring downtime using the [Manage Downtime tool](https://www.datadoghq.com/blog/mute-datadog-alerts-planned-downtime/).

 I set up downtime at night as well as on the weekend for the my_metric monitor.
 Below are the email notifications I received after setting up the downtime.